BRAVO68WEB/shx/CONTRIBUTING.md

 ### CLI

 The CLI package includes the command-line interface (CLI) for interacting with the ShareX server from the terminal.
 It allows users to perform various actions, such as uploading files, images, or text, and generating short URLs.

-### Dashboard

-The Dashboard package consists of the web-based admin dashboard for managing files, images, or text, and generated short URLs.
-It provides an intuitive interface for administrators to manage the ShareX server.

 ## Contribution Process